 As detailed in this article, Why Pinterest is 1,680 Times Better than Facebook, pins are so much more discoverable on Pinterest than other social platforms and for so much longer, which is what makes the platform so advantageous for businesses to use.
 Unlike Facebook and Twitter, whose posts have a half-life (the time in which the post accumulates half of all its interactions) measured in minutes, the average half-life of a Pinterest post is three and a half months.
 Because the life of pins lasts so much longer they have a greater potential reach, so businesses can use Pinterest to interact with users much earlier in their purchasing process.

-As discussed in this article from Pinterest, Tips for Creating Customer Growth on Pinterest, so many online marketing tactics focus on reaching customers who already know what they want to buy, but Pinterest is the optimial platform for businesses to use to influence customer purchasing choices before they even know what they want to buy yet.
+As discussed in this article from Pinterest, Tips for Creating Customer Growth on Pinterest, so many online marketing tactics focus on reaching customers who already know what they want to buy, but Pinterest is the optimal platform for businesses to use to influence customer purchasing choices before they even know what they want to buy yet.

-In short, Pinterest is the perfect place to start your sales funnel from.
+In short, Pinterest is the perfect place to start your sales funnel.
 With Pinterest pins, you can build awareness around your brand and products, develop consumer interest, and increase traffic, but then you can also use Pinterest to boost in-store and online sales and influence users to take actions like sign-up to, purchase and install products.

 The end goal of using Pinterest for business is to get users to engage with and take action on your pins.
 Engagement can mean anything from clicking on a pin to see it in detail, saving a pin to one of their boards, sharing a pin with a peer or even trying a pin idea out for themselves.
 All of this helps to create brand awareness and puts users in the very beginning stages of your sales funnel.